WindowsLies/BlockWindows/README.md

 # BlockWindows
 Stop Windows 10 Nagging and Spying.
-Works with
+Works with Windows 7 through 10

 FILES:
 BlockWindows.bat Right Click and "Run as Admin"